djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_4.md

 A type alias doesn't change the situation here, as it would also either state `type Output = <foo as Fn(T)>::Output` or `type Output = _`.

 If we infer the return type of `bar` from its body, we end up long-range type inference and spooky action at a distance.
 This has the additional downside that it opens the door for inference to be used in places where it's not strictly necessary.
-This could lead to further confusion and, in my opinion, would render the feature more harm than good.
+This could lead to further confusion and, in my opinion, would render the feature more harmful than helpful.

 If we refer to `foo` to name `bar`'s return type, we end up with `foo` only performing local inference which is arguably better.
 However, we suffer from the explicit function output signature, especially when we want to change the definition of `foo`.
 Modifying its arguments would require modifying the type signature of `bar` (or equivalently, the signature of the type alias) even when the return type has not changed.
 It makes maintenance more difficult at the same time as making discoverability more difficult.